Portrait of Chris and Dan.

 My thanks are due.

-My 'night-eyes' are extremely grateful to whomever created the original bookmarklet "Darken".
+My 'night-eyes' are extremely grateful to whoever created the original bookmarklet "Darken".

-I created the nine bookmarklets above by altering the bookmarklet I stumbled upon named "Darken".
+I created the bookmarklets above by altering the bookmarklet I stumbled upon named "Darken".

 I do not know, however, to whom I owe my thanks.